A Look Back When Shaq Broke the Backboard Playing for the Magic

 When Shaq brought down the rim, literally

-After that dunk, O’Neal calmly walks off the court as if nothing happened, while a dismantled rim is lying on the ground.
-The game was delayed for a period of time as crews had to end up bring a new rim out.
-What O’Neal did that game was remarkable.
+After that dunk, O’Neal calmly walks off the court as if nothing happened while a dismantled rim is lying on the ground.
+The game was delayed for a period of time as crews had to end up bringing a new rim out.
+What O’Neal did in that game was remarkable.
 You have a young rookie doing that already?
 That’s just not normal.

 Shaq’s dunk was the talk of the game